The only thing that annoys people more than someone who is wrong all the time is someone who is right all the time.

 Maybe it’s just me, but it seems like even people under 65 might also prefer low cost, no pain, and little time in “the chair.”

 And, speaking of being your own worst enemy, try asking your own dentist about it.
 When I requested it, mine replied: "You know, that stuff's not a miracle." if that's your opening argument, you lose the debate, which she did.
-She noted that it would turn the decay black (it does), at which point I observed that the decay was under a crown.
+She noted that it would turn the decay black (it does), at which point I observed that the decay was under a crown, so one would see it.

 She applied it, and it worked exactly as advertised.
 She never even charged me, perhaps out of embarrassment.